cloudnative-id/meetups/GETTING_STARTED_MEETUP_GROUP.md

 * Follow the guides for creating a new [meetup group](https://help.meetup.com/hc/en-us/articles/360002882111-Starting-a-Meetup-group).
 * Follow the guide for creating the [first event](https://help.meetup.com/hc/en-us/articles/360002881251).
 * (WIP) Remember to use the artwork for the Meetup group and the event.

+## Contributing to this guide

+You are very welcome to contribute to this guide in order to make it as easy as possible to create a new meetup group and spread the good news about the Kubernetes and Cloud Native technologies.

+Thank you for reading.